nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `YEAR_GROUP` is compulsory and should be a number within 1-13 (which represents primary school years 1 - 6 and secondary school years 7 - 13).
 * `PHONE_NUMBER` should only contain number.
 It should be between 4 and 20 digits long with no spaces in between.
 * `EMAIL` should follow the format username@domain.
 * `ADDRESS` allow any characters and should not be empty.
 The maximum length is 300 characters including spaces in between.
 * `SUBJECT` is compulsory, and you can add multiple subjects by repeating the `s\` field.
-Only subjects that are available within the tuition centre will be allowed.
+Only subjects that are available within the tuition center will be allowed.
 * `[MORE_SUBJECTS]` is optional and can be repeated to add more subjects.
 <div markdown="span" class="alert alert-note">:memo: **Note:**
 Repeated subjects will be ignored.
 For example, if you add `s\Science s\Science`, only one `Science` subject